The Nile at The Jardin des Tuileries, Paris

 myminifactory

-The Statue of the Nile God (Statua del dio Nilo) is an Ancient Roman, likely Hellenistic, marble statue dating from the 2nd to 3rd century B.C.
-It is located at Piazzetta Nilo, at the start of via Nilo, in the quarter of the same name, and it is this statue that gives all their name.
-The church of Santa Maria Assunta dei Pignatelli faces the statue, and the Palazzo Panormita is on the north flank.
-Two blocks mainly east, along Via Benedetto Croce (part of the Decumano Inferiore commonly called Via Spaccanapoli) rises the church of San Domenico.
-The statue represents the Nile God, recumbent with a cornucopia and lying on a now mutilated sphinx.
-The statue was likely erected in the then Roman port city by Alexandrian merchants.
-It was recovered, headless, in 1476, and was nickamed "Corpo di Napoli".
-It was placed upon a pedestal in 1657, and later than century a bearded head was sculpted.
-In recent decades, the statue was again decapitated by robbers, and later recovered.
-A higher quality version of the same topic, also Ancient Roman, is found in the Vatican Museums.
-Both statues are copies of an original from Alexandria, Egypt.
-Many other versions can be found around the world, including this one which was scanned in the Jardin des Tuileries in Paris, France.
-Another can be found nearby in the Louvre.
-This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+The Statue of the Nile God, also known as Statua del dio Nilo, is a stunning Ancient Roman marble sculpture created between 200-100 BCE.
+It stands proudly in Piazzetta Nilo, at the beginning of via Nilo, giving its name to this charming quarter.
+The church of Santa Maria Assunta dei Pignatelli faces the statue directly, while the Palazzo Panormita rises on its north flank.
+Just two blocks east along Via Benedetto Croce, which is part of the Decumano Inferiore commonly known as Via Spaccanapoli, stands the beautiful church of San Domenico.
+The Statue of the Nile God depicts the Egyptian deity reclining with a cornucopia in hand and resting on a now damaged sphinx.
+Its creators likely built it in the ancient Roman port city by skilled artisans from Alexandria.
+The statue was discovered headless in 1476, earning the nickname "Corpo di Napoli."
+In 1657, it was placed upon a pedestal, and nearly a century later, a bearded head was sculpted to complete the masterpiece.
+Unfortunately, the statue suffered another decapitation at the hands of robbers in recent decades but was thankfully recovered.
+A high-quality replica of this Ancient Roman sculpture can be found in the Vatican Museums.
+Both statues are copies of an original from Alexandria, Egypt, and many more versions can be discovered around the world.
+One such example is located in the Jardin des Tuileries in Paris, France, while another stands nearby in the Louvre.
+This incredible statue is part of "Scan The World," a non-profit initiative introduced by MyMiniFactory that aims to create a digital archive of fully 3D printable sculptures, artworks, and landmarks from across the globe.
+The project is open-source and community-driven, inviting anyone with interesting items to contribute by emailing stw@myminifactory.com to learn how they can help.

 With this file you will be able to print The Nile at The Jardin des Tuileries, Paris with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on The Nile at The Jardin des Tuileries, Paris.